 - Liability – Liability is what covers you if you are in an accident that you caused.
 It will cover property damage and bodily injuries for the other party in an accident.
-Your state will have a minimum requirement for liability, and while you could use the minimum, realize that you personally must pay for any costs that exceed your insurance coverage.
+Your state will have a minimum requirement for liability, and while you could use the minimum, realize that you must pay out-of-pocket for any costs that exceed your insurance coverage.

 - Collision – Collision covers accidents, including those with a fixed object.
 It will also replace your used car if it is deemed totaled after an accident.

-- Comprehensive – This is the catch-all that covers those incidents like storms, vandalism or theft.
+- Comprehensive – This is the catch-all that covers those incidents like storms, vandalism, or theft.

 - Personal Injury Protection – Depending on your state, you might need PIP insurance.
 PIP would cover medical costs up to a maximum benefit regardless if you or the other party caused the accident.
 Not all states have PIP policies even offered to drivers; therefore, see if your state requires it and if an insurer even offers it.

 - Underinsured and Uninsured Motorist Protection – Some states now require this coverage due to the overwhelming number of people with minimum or no coverage.
-If an underinsured motorist hit you, their insurance company only pays up to their premium (which could be only $10,000 in some states).
+If an underinsured motorist hits you, their insurance company only pays up to their premium (which could be only $10,000 in some states).
 In this case, you would have no recourse for the remainder.
 With underinsured and uninsured motorist protection, you have insurance coverage.

 Do Not Ignore the Car’s History

 If the used car was previously listed as a total loss or salvaged, insuring it is much more difficult.
-In fact, most insurers will not offer coverage on these vehicles.
+Most insurers will not offer coverage on these vehicles.
 When they do, it is minimal and expensive.
 Likewise, you do not want to invest in a vehicle that has been salvaged – there is no telling how it was repaired and what might be lurking under the hood.

 Tips for Saving on Your Used Car Insurance Premiums

 - Knowing how the type of car affects insurance.
 Not all used cars are cheaper to insure.
-A 2017 Mercedes Benz even with 100,000 miles will cost you more to insure than a 2017 Honda Accord.
+A 2017 Mercedes Benz, even with 100,000 miles, will cost you more to insure than a 2017 Honda Accord.
 The style, make, and cost of the vehicle all play a role in determining premiums.

 - Consider replacement value versus how much you would pay in insurance.
 If you are purchasing a used car in cash, you may need to ask yourself how much coverage you need.
 If you pay over $10,000 for the car, then carrying insurance might prove beneficial until the value of that vehicle dips lower than insurance premiums.
 Bottom line, are you ready to replace that car in cash if it were totaled?
 If not, you might want insurance.